The Renyi Capacity and Center: Acknowledgment

 \section{Acknowledgment}

-Author would like to thank Fatma Nakibo\u{g}lu and Mehmet Nakibo\u{g}lu for their hospitality; this work simply would not have been possible without it.
-Author would like to thank Harikrishna R. Palaiyanur for sending him Augustin's manuscript \cite{augustin78}, Imre Csisz\'{a}r for pointing out Agustin's work at Austin in 2010 ISIT, Igal Sason for pointing out \cite{amir,sasonV18A,sasonV18B}, Reviewer I for pointing out \cite{hoY09,konigW09,mosonyiH11,mosonyiO17,ohyaPW97,sharmaW13,wildeWY14}, and G\"{u}ne\c{s} Nakibo\u{g}lu, Robert G. Gallager, and both of the reviewers for their suggestions on the manuscript.
+The author would like to thank Fatma Nakibo\u{g}lu and Mehmet Nakibo\u{g}lu for their hospitality; this work simply would not have been possible without it.
+The author would like to thank Imre Csisz\'{a}r for pointing out Agustin's work at Austin in 2010 ISIT, Harikrishna R. Palaiyanur for sending him Augustin's manuscript \cite{augustin78}, Reviewer I for pointing out \cite{hoY09,konigW09,mosonyiH11,mosonyiO17,ohyaPW97,sharmaW13,wildeWY14}, and G\"{u}ne\c{s} Nakibo\u{g}lu, Robert G. Gallager, Hao-Chung Cheng, and the reviewers for their suggestions on the manuscript.

 \addtocontents{toc}{ }